escobard/share/README.md

 3) Node with Express for the restful API.
 5) Truffle to test, compile, develop, and deploy solidity smart contracts.

-More thorough documentation on the product concept can be found here: [documentation/concept.md](https://github.com/escobard/share/blob/master/documentation/concept.md)
+More documentation on product concept can be found here: [documentation/concept.md](https://github.com/escobard/share/blob/master/documentation/concept.md)

 ### UI